Skip to content

 #Tubi

-Tubi is the deepest free catalog we tested, with tens of thousands of movies and TV episodes spanning major studios, indie distributors, and a growing slate of Tubi Originals.
-We tested playback of The Equalizer 3 on the iPhone 15 Pro over a 75 Mbps fiber connection, and the first frame loaded quickly at 1080p with no buffering during a 2-hour run.
+Tubi is the deepest free catalog on this list, with tens of thousands of movies and TV episodes spanning major studios, indie distributors, and a growing slate of Tubi Originals.
+On a solid home connection, recent titles load quickly at 1080p and play without buffering through a full feature.

 Fox Corporation confirms that Tubi has been part of its portfolio since 2020 and operates as a free, ad-supported streaming service.
 That ownership is why studios actually license content to Tubi instead of treating it as a piracy threat.
 You don’t need an account to watch, but creating a free profile saves your watch position across devices.

-Pros: Largest free legal library we tested, 1080p across most titles, optional account.
+Pros: Largest free legal library on this list, 1080p across most titles, optional account.
 Cons: Ad pods every 15 to 20 minutes, no 4K support, no offline downloads.

 #Pluto TV

 Pluto TV behaves like a free version of cable.
-We counted 250+ always-on linear channels grouped by genre, including 24/7 channels for MasterChef, CSI: Miami, Star Trek, classic anime, and live news from CBS, Bloomberg, and Reuters.
+It carries 250+ always-on linear channels grouped by genre, including 24/7 channels for MasterChef, CSI: Miami, Star Trek, classic anime, and live news from CBS, Bloomberg, and Reuters.
 The on-demand library is smaller than Tubi but still substantial.

 Pluto TV is part of Paramount Global, which is why CBS, MTV, Comedy Central, and Paramount Pictures titles show up in rotation.
-We tested the Pluto TV Roku app on a Roku Ultra and channel changes were quick, faster than the Sling TV app on the same hardware.
+On Roku hardware the Pluto TV app changes channels quickly, comparable to or faster than other live-TV apps on the same device.
 No account is required for either live or on-demand viewing.

 Pros: Linear channels feel like cable, no account needed, strong news coverage.
 Cons: On-demand control is limited, most live channels cap at 720p, occasional channel reshuffles.